Mazda BT-50: Pangolin Edition

+Safety

 Third generation (TF; 2020)

-The third generation BT-50 was unveiled in Australia on 17 June 2020.
-Unlike its predecessors, the BT-50 was developed from the third generation Isuzu D-Max.
+The third-generation BT-50 was unveiled in Australia on 17 June 2020.
+Unlike its predecessors, the BT-50 was developed from the third-generation Isuzu D-Max.
 The pickup is a result of a tie-up between Mazda and Isuzu which was announced on 11 July 2016, with Isuzu agreeing to supply pickup trucks to Mazda.
 An Isuzu executive told Australian media CarsGuide that Mazda had no involvement in the development of the D-Max, and that Mazda will be handed a finished pick-up truck instead.
 As the result, the TF BT-50 is built at Isuzu Motors plant in Samrong, Samut Prakan, Thailand.

 The vehicle features the Mazda's Kodo design language similar to its crossover line-up.
 While it still shares the base structure, body shell and the wing mirrors with the Isuzu D-Max, Mazda made most of the body panels unique.
 It is powered by the Isuzu-sourced 3.0-litre 4JJ3-TCX inline-four turbo-diesel engine, replacing the 3.2-litre MZ-CD inline-five Ford Duratorq turbodiesel engine.

-For the first time, the third generation BT-50 is available with adaptive cruise control which is aided by twin cameras in the windscreen rather than a radar sensor in the grille, as to make the installation of off-road accessories in the front of the vehicle possible.
+For the first time, the third-generation BT-50 is available with adaptive cruise control which is aided by twin cameras in the windscreen rather than a radar sensor in the grille, as to make the installation of off-road accessories in the front of the vehicle possible.
 Autonomous emergency braking, blind zone warning, rear cross-traffic alert, lane-keeping assistance and centre airbags are also available in select trims.

 Markets

+Australia

+The third-generation BT-50 was released in Australia in October 2020, with three trim levels: XT, XTR and GT.
+In Australia, it is available in single cab, extended cab and double cab configurations.
+At launch, it was only available with a 3.0-litre turbo diesel engine.
+The 1.9-litre turbo diesel engine option and entry-level XS trim was added in November 2021.